amoschoomy/EmulatedCovidTestSystem/DesignRationale.md

 This is because we do not know what type of `User` someone is going to login to our system beforehand therefore making the Factory method design pattern useful to our system.
 With this, we also avoid a tight coupling between the creator (`UserFactory`) class and the concrete classes.
-One disadvantage of this pattern is that we have to introduce multiple subclasses which introudces more complexity to our backend system.
+One disadvantage of this pattern is that we have to introduce multiple subclasses which introduces more complexity to our backend system.

 ### Singleton